Another Cinema Option for Northumberland via

 Update - Location of Screenings

-Pending a new operator for the Mall Cinema, Northumberland Film Sundays will be showing movies at the Capitol.
+For the 2014 Fall season, Northumberland Film Sundays will be showing movies at the Capitol.
 Due to conflicts at the Capitol, some films will be shown at 6:00pm.
 See the movies below for the times for each.
-Tickets will be on sale at the usual locations August 29th.
+Tickets are now on sale at the usual locations.

-Locations for screenigs after the fall series have not yet been determined.
-Films for the Festival have not yet been chosen; Festival dates have also not been confirmed.
+The location for screenigs after the Fall series will be the Rainbow Cinemas in Northumberland Mall.
+Films for the Festival have not yet been chosen; Festival dates are given below.

 Updates will be on this site or you can subscribe to our newsletter.